Coherent sheaves on the stack of Langlands parameters: Coherent sheaves on the stack of Langlands parameters

 One easily check that this formula holds when $b=1$ and $\mu=0$.
 We end with a few remarks.

-\begin{rmk} \begin{enumerate} \item First, similar to the global case, this conjecture can be regarded as a refinement of Kottwitz' and Harris-Viehmann's conjecture on the cohomology of Rapoport-Zink spaces (\cite{RV}).
+\begin{remark} \begin{enumerate} \item First, similar to the global case, this conjecture can be regarded as a refinement of Kottwitz' and Harris-Viehmann's conjecture on the cohomology of Rapoport-Zink spaces (\cite{RV}).

 \item Assume that $b$ is basic.
-One can apply ${}'\bD^{\on{Se}}$ to the right hand side of the formula and see that the that the cohomology of RZ spaces for $(G,\mu,b)$ and $(J_b,-\mu,-b)$ should become isomorphic at the infinity level.
-This is consistent with the fact that the two towers for $(G,\mu,b)$ and $(J_b,-\mu,-b)$ become isomorphic at infinite level (\cite[5.8]{RV} and \cite[23.3.2]{SW}).
-Also note that we conjecture that both $\frakA_{J_b,\{1\}}$ and $\frakA_{G,K}$ are ordinary quasi-coherent sheaves (Conjecture \ref{Conj: coh sheaf} \eqref{Conj: coh sheaf-2}), so r.h.s. only concentrates in non-negative degrees.
+One can apply ${}'\bD^{\on{Se}}$ to the right hand side of the formula and see that the that the cohomology of RZ spaces for $(G,\mu,b)$ and $(G_b,-\mu,-b)$ should become isomorphic at the infinity level.
+This is consistent with the fact that the two towers for $(G,\mu,b)$ and $(G_b,-\mu,-b)$ become isomorphic at infinite level (\cite[5.8]{RV} and \cite[23.3.2]{SW}).
+Also note that we conjecture that $\frakA_{J_b,\{1\}}$ is a connective (ind-)coherent sheaf (Remark \ref{R: AJb}) and $\frakA_{G,K}$ is an ordinary coherent sheaves (Conjecture \ref{Conj: coh sheaf} \eqref{Conj: coh sheaf-2}), so r.h.s. only concentrates in non-negative degrees.
 This means that the compactly supported cohomology of (basic) Rapoport-Zink spaces should vanish below the middle degree, which is consistent with the general expectation.
-In addition, as explained in Remark \ref{R: mid deg}, over isolated smooth points of $\Loc_{{}^cG,F}$ (i.e. at discrete Langlands parameters), the right hand side should only concentrate in degree zero.
+In addition, similar to Remark \ref{R: mid deg}, we expect that over isolated smooth points of $\Loc_{{}^cG,F}$, the right hand side should only concentrate in degree zero.